GStreamer: The 1.x series

 In March 2013, the GStreamer project maintainers issued a statement to clarify that the 0.10 series is no longer maintained.
 The statement reasserted the GStreamer project's willingness to help application and plugin developers migrate to the new technology, and hinted that those for whom switching to the 1.x series was still considered impossible could seek assistance from various consulting companies.

-1.2 added support for DASH adaptive streaming, JPEG2000 images, VP9 and Daala video, and decoding-only support for WebP.
+1.2 added support for DASH adaptive streaming, JPEG 2000 images, VP9 and Daala video, and decoding-only support for WebP.

 Version 1.14 was released on March 19, 2018, adding support for WebRTC, AV1, Nvidia NVDEC, and Secure Reliable Transport, among other changes.

+Version 1.22 was released on January 23, 2023, adding improved support for AV1, in addition to support for HLS, DASH and Microsoft Smooth Streaming for adaptive bitrate streaming.